mddddb/ConfigExperimentApp/README.md

 # ConfigExperimentApp
-A small proof of concept on polymorphic binding of `IConfiguration` to a specific derived type.
+A small proof of concept on polymorphic/custom binding of `IConfiguration` to a specific derived type.